6 Family-Friendly Custom Home Design IdeasNovember 22, 2018

 Children need space and time to play and to run around and expel excess energy.
 By including spaces for play in your custom home design, you provide these essential spaces and potentially protect the rest of your home from rambunctious behavior.
 A playroom inside the home can double as a playroom and as toy storage, which can help keep toys from ending up all over the house and gives your children a space where they know it is okay to play.

-No matter the structure of your family, building a custom home allows you to design a home that just right for you.
+No matter the structure of your family, building a custom home allows you to design your home for multigenerational living and one that is just right for you.
 With these family-friendly custom home design ideas in hand, you have plenty of inspiration to get started.
 If you’re ready to make your dream home a reality, contact Custom Home Group at 717-284-4090!